Sapphichat/.github/profile/README.md

 > Yes, the name is a quiet nod.
 And no, it’s not accidental. 🏳️‍🌈

+> [!WARNING]
+> **Work in Progress**
+> Currently, no repository is public yet because the project is still young and has many important milestones to reach before an open release.
+Stay tuned!

 ---

 ## ✨ What makes Sapphichat different?